 Reading the Fine Print

 Policy details often include limits, exclusions, and deductibles that impact claims.
 Deductibles for hurricanes are frequently calculated as a percentage of your insured home value, making them higher than standard deductibles.
 Understanding this is crucial to avoid unexpected costs.
+Additionally, a windstorm deductible applies to damage caused by any type of high wind, not just named hurricanes, and is also typically expressed as a percentage of the insured value of the home.

 Check for exclusions like pre-existing damage or coverage caps on high-value items.
 For instance, if your policy only compensates up to a specific amount for hurricane damage, you may require additional coverage for full financial recovery.
 Do you know all the details of your policy, or does anything remain unclear?
 Contacting your insurer for clarification can help.